Dieterbe/dieterblog/content/posts/fair-source.md

 * a Fair Source core and Closed Source shell. (more defensive than Open Core or Fair Source seperately). (e.g. [PowerSync does this](https://www.powersync.com/legal/overview))
 * an Open Source core, with Fair Source shell. (more open than Open Core or Fair Source seperately).
 * Open Core, with Source Available shell (users can view, modify and distribute the code but not commercialize it).
 I would like to see this.
 This would be the "true" symmetrical counterpart to Fair Source.
 It would also allow to put all code in the same repository.
+Although this benefit works better with Fair Source because any contributed code will definitely become open source, thus incentivizing the community more.
 * etc.